pigmonkey/spark/README.md

 [aura][8], an [AUR helper][9], is installed by default, it will *not* be used during any of the provisioning.

+## MAC Spoofing

+By default, the MAC address of all network interfaces is spoofed at boot, before any network services are brought up.
+This is done with [macchiato][10], which uses legitimate OUI prefixes to make the spoofing less recognizable.

+MAC spoofing is desirable for greater privacy on public networks, but may be inconvenient on home or corporate networks where a consistent (if not real) MAC address is wanted for authentication.
+To work around this, allow `macchiato` to randomize the MAC on boot, but tell NetworkManager to clone the real (or a fake but consistent) MAC address in its profile for the trusted networks.
+This can be done in the GUI by populating the "Cloned MAC address" field for the appropriate profiles, or by setting the `cloned-mac-address` property in the profile file at `/etc/NetworkManager/system-connections/`.

+Spoofing may be disabled entirely by setting the `network.spoof_mac` variable to `False`.

 ## Mail

 ### Receiving Mail

-Receiving mail is supported by syncing from IMAP servers via both [isync][10] and [OfflineIMAP][11].
+Receiving mail is supported by syncing from IMAP servers via both [isync][11] and [OfflineIMAP][12].
 By default isync is enabled, but this can be changed to OfflineIMAP by setting the value of the `mail.sync_tool` variable to `offlineimap`.

 ### Sending Mail

-[msmtp][12] is used to send mail.
-Included as part of msmtp's documentation are a set of [msmtpq scripts][13] for queuing mail.
+[msmtp][13] is used to send mail.
+Included as part of msmtp's documentation are a set of [msmtpq scripts][14] for queuing mail.
 These scripts are copied to the user's path for use.
 When calling `msmtpq` instead of `msmtp`, mail is sent normally if internet connectivity is available.
 If the user is offline, the mail is saved in a queue, to be sent out when internet connectivity is again